Resources for Vendors

 • Services such as knife-sharpening or other farm/ food related services.

-• Craft products as accepted by the market jury
+• Craft products meeting two of three criteria points* and as accepted by the market jury

-• Please note: craft items that are produced outside of the Gorge and products from Direct Marketing or MLM businesses will not be allowed at the market.
+• Please note: products from Direct Marketing or MLM businesses will not be allowed at the market

 STEP 2 - SUBMIT A COMPLETE APPLICATION